LuckoZg/term_score/README.md

 ```

 - Create new file `src/Provider/<name_of_provider>Provider.php`
-- Implement `src/Provider/Provider.php` abstract class which gives you rules of what attributes and methods you need to implement for your provider.
+- Extend `src/Provider/Provider.php` abstract class which gives you rules of what attributes and methods you need to implement for your provider.
 - After you finish a coding of class, you can query results on:
     `/api/v1/score/{term}/{new_provider}`